Makeshift, open-air police station shows Puerto Rico's rebuild challenge

-CAGUAS, Puerto Rico (Reuters) - If the people of the Puerto Rican city of Caguas need to find the police in coming weeks and maybe months, they will have to go to a car repair garage.
+CAGUAS, Puerto Rico, Oct 2 (Reuters) - If the people of the Puerto Rican city of Caguas need to find the police in coming weeks and maybe months, they will have to go to a car repair garage.

 The police station where dozens of officers worked before the building was wrecked by Hurricane Maria on Sept.
 20 has been moved into a makeshift, open-air office in the area where mechanics used to fix the local police cruisers.